 © 2020 CIRANO.
 All rights reserved.

-Marie Connolly and Catherine Haeck, both Professors at ESG UQAM and CIRANO Researchers, and Pierre-Loup Beauregard, doctoral student at the Vancouver School of Economics, have adapted for Quebec a tool for visualizing risks by occupation and industry related to COVID-19 (tool developed by researchers at the Vancouver School of Economics (VSE)).
+Marie Connolly and Catherine Haeck, both Professors at ESG UQAM and CIRANO Researchers, and Pierre-Loup Beauregard, Doctoral Student at the Vancouver School of Economics, have adapted for Quebec a tool for visualizing risks by occupation and industry related to COVID-19 (tool developed by researchers at the Vancouver School of Economics).

 The spread of COVID-19 around the world triggered a series of exceptional measures to curb the transmission of the virus: closures of public places, businesses, shops and schools, border closures, massive recourse to teleworking.
 These measures have helped to "flatten the curve" of the disease's progression, but they have had a high cost on economic activity in the country.

 The question is therefore how to manage the situation for the coming months, to contain the health crisis, but avoiding a generalized containment that would add to the economic costs of the first wave.
 Which sectors are most at risk?
 Which professions put their workers in situations that favour the spread of the virus?
 If parts of the economy are to be closed down, how can this be done with all the data in hand to make informed decisions?

 Marie Connolly explains: "Our tool allows a better understanding of the relationship between the risks of virus transmission and the economy.
 It can be used to

 The tool looks at the characteristics of the occupations most likely to promote the transmission of the virus, but also at the characteristics of the workers themselves and their living environment.
 "A risk index for viral transmission was calculated for each occupation and integrates different factors such as physical proximity, exposure to disease, contact with others, face-to-face discussions, use of public transit, living in crowded housing or living with a health care worker." points out Catherine Haeck.